 The simplicity of B&W images helps to add even more drama to split lightning portraits.
 It is easy to convert your color images into B&W using Lightroom.

 First, do all the basic adjustments you need in the Basic panel of the Develop module.
-These include adjusting the exposure, contrast, clarity or changing the Tone curve.
+These include adjusting the

 Once you have done so, click on the Black and White option in the Basic panel of the Develop module.